TesterQuality/edx-documentation/en_us/release_notes/source/index.rst

 edX Release Notes
 ####################################

-The *edX Release Notes* provide a cumulative list of changes to the edX platform.
+The *edX Release Notes* provide a cumulative list of changes to edX products.

 ******************
 Introduction